 Limited evidence indicates that use of clomipramine during breastfeeding is acceptable.
 For women who were taking clomipramine during pregnancy, the amount of drug in breastmilk may be insufficient to prevent neonatal withdrawal symptoms in breastfed infants.
+A safety scoring system finds clomipramine to be possibly used with caution during breastfeeding.
 For use as an antidepressant, clomipramine may be less desirable than other antidepressants that have been studied more thoroughly.

 In a study of 2 mothers, concentrations of clomipramine were measured in the milk 12 to 15 hours after the dose.
 In one who was taking 100 mg daily, the level in foremilk was 60 mcg/L and in hindmilk was 226 mcg/L. The other woman was taking 75, 100 and then 125 mg daily.
 Three measurements of milk clomipramine on the 125 mg dose averaged 148 mcg/L (range 98 to 212 mcg/L) in foremilk and 202 mcg/L (range 136 to 250 mcg/L) in hindmilk.
 Using the average of the above fore- and hindmilk concentrations, a fully breastfed infant would receive about 1.3% of the maternal weight-adjusted dosage of clomipramine in breastmilk.

 A woman was treated with clomipramine 25 mg daily during pregnancy and postpartum.
 At 33 days postpartum, a breastmilk sample taken 12 to 15 hours after the dose contained clomipramine in a concentration of 55.1 mcg/L. Desmethylclomipramine concentration was undetectable (<50 mcg/L) in breastmilk.